-Individuals who are appointed to the Commission should both be available for meetings and have an interest in the work of the Commission.
+Individuals who are appointed to the Commission should have an interest in the work of the Commission and be available for meetings.
 Each member shall actively serve on at least one committee.

 Each member appointed by the President shall have one vote.

 1. Student Member(s): A student member will be appointed annually by the President after consultation with the President of the Student Government Association.
 Additional student members may be nominated annually by the Commission for appointment by the President; these nominations should be accompanied by a brief supporting statement.

 2. Staff Senate Members: There shall be one Staff Senate representative serving on the Commission for a two-year term.
 Staff Senate member will be appointed by the President after reviewing recommendations from the Staff Senate.

 3. Faculty Senate Member: There shall be one Faculty Senate representative serving on the commission for a two-year term.
 Faculty Senate member will be appointed by the President after reviewing recommendations from the Chair of Faculty Senate.

 The Commission will hold regular meetings at a time and place arranged by the Chair, usually monthly.